 This course is designed to explore the biblical/theological bases, research findings, and clinical issues for marriage and family theory and techniques.
 Students will consider a variety of foundational areas for marriage and family, examine their own beliefs and practices in those areas, and reflect on multi-cultural approaches to use in assisting others.
-Prerequisite: PAC 2501 or PAC 2509
+Prerequisite: PAC 2505.